1nst4ll/mango-news/docs/frontend-ui.md

 ### Navigation

 A persistent header component (`frontend/src/components/Header.tsx`) has been added to all main pages (`/` and `/article/[id]`) to provide consistent navigation.
 The main navigation links are defined in `frontend/src/lib/nav-items.ts`.
 The "Settings" link is now accessible via the user menu when a user is logged in.
 This menu was originally implemented with `DropdownMenu` but has been updated to use `Popover` from shadcn/ui to ensure better compatibility and functionality on iOS Safari.
+This change, along with adding an `onTouchStart` handler to the popover trigger in `LoginButton.tsx` and ensuring standard component styling (e.g., correcting `outline-hidden` to `outline-none` in `popover.tsx`), aims to resolve interaction issues on iOS Safari.

 ### Secure Login Authorization